tammergalal/katacoda-scenarios/apmintrov3/instrumentappv3/step2.md

     `DD_DOCKER_LABELS_AS_TAGS={"my.custom.label.team":"team"}` extracts docker container labels.

-    `DD_TAGS='env:ruby-shop` sets custom tags in Datadog, in this instance tagging the agent with the environment tag of `ruby-shop`.
+    `DD_TAGS='env:intro-apm` sets custom tags in Datadog, in this instance tagging the agent with the environment tag of `intro-apm`.

     `DD_APM_NON_LOCAL_TRAFFIC=true` allows for non local traffic when tracing from other containers.